+1. To receive the Audited Financial Statements for the year ended 31 December 2013 together Refer to Note (a) with the Directors' and Auditors' Report thereon.

+2. To approve the payment of Directors' fees for the year ended 31 December 2013.
+RESOLUTION 1

+3. To re-elect the following Directors who retire during the year in accordance with Article 80 of the Company's Articles of Association and being eligible, offer themselves for re-election: -

+(i) Mr Chua Syer Cin RESOLUTION 2 (ii) Mr Ng Chin Kang RESOLUTION 3

+4. To consider, and if thought fit, to pass the following resolutions:-

+(i) "THAT pursuant to Section 129(6) of the Companies Act, 1965 ("Act"), Dr Ng Yam Puan @ RESOLUTION 4 Ng Ah Bah be and is hereby re-appointed as Director of the Company to hold office until the conclusion of the next AGM."

+(ii) "THAT pursuant to Section 129(6) of the Companies Act, 1965, Mr Tan See Chip be and is hereby re-appointed as Director of the Company to hold office until the conclusion of the next AGM."

+5. To re-appoint Messrs Ernst & Young as Auditors of the Company and authorise the Directors to RESOLUTION 6 fix their remuneration.

+SPECIAL BUSINESS

+6. To consider and, if thought fit, to pass the following Ordinary Resolutions:-

+ORDINARY RESOLUTION 1 AUTHORITY TO ALLOT SHARES - SECTION 132D

+Refer to Note (b)

-1. To receive the Audited Financial Statements for the year ended 31 December 2012 together with the Directors' and Auditors' Report thereon.
-RESOLUTION 1 2.
-To approve the payment of Directors' fees for the year ended 31 December 2012.
-RESOLUTION 2 3. .
-To re-elect the following Directors who retire during the year in accordance with Article 80 of the Company's Articles of Association and being eligible, offer themselves for re-election:- (i) Datuk Ng Yeng Keng @ Ng Ka Hiat(ii) Mr Loh Chee Kan RESOLUTION 3 RESOLUTION 4 4.
-To consider, and if thought fit, to pass the following resolutions:- "THAT pursuant to Section 129(6) of the Companies Act, 1965 ("Act"), Dr Ng Yam Puan @ Ng Ah Bah be and is hereby re-appointed as Director of the Company to hold office until the conclusion of the next AGM."
-RESOLUTION 5 (ii) "THAT pursuant to Section 129(6) of the Act, Mr Tan See Chip be and is hereby re- appointed as Director of the Company to hold office until the conclusion of the next AGM."
-RESOLUTION 6 (iii) "THAT pursuant to Section 129(6) of the Act, En Mohd Salleh Bin Jantan be and is hereby re-appointed as Director of the Company to hold office until the conclusion of the next AGM."
-RESOLUTION 7 5.
-To re-appoint Messrs Ernst & Young as Auditors of the Company and authorise the Directors to fix their remuneration.
-RESOLUTION 8 SP ECIAL BUSINESS 6.
-To consider and, if thought fit, to pass the following Ordinary Resolutions:- ORDINARY RESOLUTION 1 AUTHORITY TO ALLOT SHARES - SECTION 132D RESOLUTION 9 "THAT pursuant to Section 132D of the Act, and subject to the approval of the relevant authorities, the Directors be and are hereby empowered to issue shares in the Company from time to time and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the issued share capital of the Company for the time being and that the Directors be and also empowered to obtain approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad and that such authority shall continue in force until the conclusion of the next AGM of the Company."
-ORDINARY RESOLUTION 2 CONTINUATION OF TERMS OF OFFICE AS INDEPENDENT DIRECTOR RESOLUTION 10 "THAT subject to the passing of Resolution 4, authority be and is hereby given to Mr Loh Chee Kan to continue to serve as an Independent Director of the Company in accordance with REFER TO EXPLANATORY
+"THAT pursuant to Section 132D of the Act, and subject to the approval of the relevant authorities, the Directors be and are hereby empowered to issue shares in the Company from time to time and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the issued share capital of the Company for the time being and that the Directors be and also empowered to obtain approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad and that such authority shall continue in force until the conclusion of the next AGM of the Company."

+ORDINARY RESOLUTION 2 CONTINUATION OF TERMS OF OFFICE AS INDEPENDENT DIRECTOR

-Kan to continue to serve as an Independent Director of the Company in accordance wit Malaysian Code on Corporate Governance 2012."
+"THAT authority be and is hereby given to Mr Loh Chee Kan to continue to serve as an Independent Director of the Company in accordance with Malaysian Code On Corporate Governance 2012."